Kyrgyzstan at the 2020 Summer Olympics

-Kyrgyzstan competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
+Kyrgyzstan participated at the 2020 Summer Olympics held in Tokyo.
+Initially scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's seventh consecutive appearance at the Summer Olympics in the post-Soviet era.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Kyrgyz athletes achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (with a maximum of three athletes in each event):